Stormy Weather Closes Trail Ridge Road 2 Days After Opening For Season

 ROCKY MOUNTAIN NATIONAL PARK, Colo.
 (CBS4) — After opening for the season on Friday, Trail Ridge Road through Rocky Mountain National Park closed again on Sunday due to stormy weather and poor visibility.
-The road remained closed on Monday.
+The road remained closed on Monday and Tuesday.

 “Trail Ridge Road remains closed at Rainbow Curve on the East side and at the Colorado River Trailhead on the West side,” park officials tweeted Monday.
-“Plows are out working on the roads.”READ MORE: Police: 19-Year-Old Man Causes Multiple Crashes & Truck Fire
+“Plows are out working on the roads.”READ MORE: Report: MLB Facing $100 Million Lawsuit Over Decision To Move All-Star Game From Atlanta To Denver

 Park visitors are encouraged to call the park’s Trail Ridge Road recorded phone line at (970) 586-1222 to check the status.
 When open, a timed entry permit is required to travel on Trail Ridge Road from 9 a.m. to 3 p.m.
 No reservations are required on Trail Ridge Road outside of that time period.